daviduhden/scripts/README.md

 # Scripts

-A collection of shell scripts for system administration and maintenance across multiple operating systems.
+A set of shell and Perl scripts, along with configuration files, designed for system administration and maintenance across various Unix-like operating systems.

 ## Structure